X-rayLaser/label-free-handwritten-text-recognition-learner/README.md

 ## 4.Configuration

-Final piece is to create a configuration class.
+Final piece is a configuration class.
 You can use default configuration class if it suits your needs at ```hwr_self_train.configuration.Configuration```.
-Alternatively, you can create your own class inherited from default one and override it.
+Alternatively, you can create your own class inheriting from default one and override its settings.
 To do so, create a new Python module "my_config.py".
 Within it, create a class and fill it with the following (replace provided values with yours):
 ```